Table of Contents

 The MacBook Air is the “budget” Apple laptop, especially if you pit it against the MacBook Pro.
 But since Apple refreshed the chassis and the internals, and added a few features that were long overdue, suddenly the idea of using a MacBook Air for video editing doesn’t sound too bad.

 To begin with, inside the slim and light chassis is a 13.3” Retina display.
 It’s not as sharp as the MacBook Pro’s, but at 2560 x 1600 it’s still very sharp and has excellent color reproduction, which is important for video editing.
 The CPU behind it is a dual-core Intel Core i5 CPU with a base frequency of 1.6 GHz, which can turbo up to 3.6 GHz under load and has 4MB of L3 cache.
 It may not be too good for high-resolution videos, but it’ll do the job.
 Helping it is Intel’s UHD 617 graphics card, which is an integrated GPU.
 The MacBook Air also comes with 8GB of ram, as well as a 128GB SSD.
 Neither of these are too impressive, but considering the price and the laptop’s size and weight, we can’t complain.

-To wrap things up, for people on a budget that want the portable variant of the best Mac for video editing, the MacBook Air is a great option.
+To wrap things up, for people on a budget that want the portable variant, the MacBook Air is a great option.
 It may not be extremely powerful, but it does do the job fairly well.